-- ensure that there is an openness about your policies and practices relating to your customers' personal information, and that the existence of any record-keeping systems containing your customers' personal information is not kept secret from them descriptions of both policies and systems should be available for the customer to inspect - develop and publicize a process for addressing and responding to any customer inquiry or complaint regarding the handling of personal information
+- ensure there is an openness about your policies and practices relating to your customers' personal information, and that the existence of any record-keeping systems containing your customers' personal information is not kept secret from them they should be transparent. - develop and publicize a process for addressing and responding to any customer inquiry or complaint regarding the handling of their personal information.